 We are a non profit non government environmental agency, and we value integrity, transparency and honesty.
 We are committed to high standards of work through professionalism, partnership and teamwork.
 We are an equal opportunity employer and we seek to provide an inspiring and productive workplace for our staff members.
 We have a passion for the protection of nature which guides and motivates everything we do.

-The Mission of the Jamaica Environment Trust is to protect Jamaica’s natural resources using education, conservation, advocacy and the law to influence individual and organizational behaviour and public policy and practice.
+The Mission of the Jamaica Environment Trust is to protect Jamaica’s natural resources using education, advocacy and the law to influence individual and organizational behaviour and public policy and practice.